t-nicole13/Wine_Quality_Analysis/README.md

 ## Summary
-- The Multiple Linear Regression model for both red and white wines was had the lowest accuracy amongst the 3 learning models.
+- The Multiple Linear Regression model for both red and white wines had the lowest accuracy amongst the 3 learning models.

 - The Random Forest model for both the red and white wines had the highest accuracy amongst the 3 models.